bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometricModelResource/Entities/IfcSectionedSurface/Documentation.md

 !["sectioned surfacequot;](../../../../../../figures/IfcSectionedSurface_1.png "Figure 1 &mdash; Sectioned surface using _IfcOpenCrossProfileDef_")

-In case of branching longitudinal breaklines, the _SectionedSurface_ may use _OpenCrossProfileDef_ instances with varying number of cross section points.
+In case of branching longitudinal breaklines, the _IfcSectionedSurface_ shall use _IfcOpenCrossProfileDef_ instances with varying number of cross section points.
 In that case, the point in two consecutive cross sections that are connected are identified by the same tag value.

 Figure 2 illustrates an _IfcSectionedSurface_ featuring branching longitudinal breaklines